pubstack/site-content-ccamacho/2017-11-06-dji-arena-for-drones-opened-in-japan.md

 ---

-DJI have opened their first DJI Arena in Tokyo on Saturday, October 21, 2017.
+DJI opened their first DJI Arena in Tokyo on Saturday, October 21, 2017.

 #### Tokyo

-The 535 square meter arena will not only be a part to fly, but also houses a store and technical support.
+The 535 square meter arena will not only be to fly, but also have a store and technical support.
 The DJI Arena in Tokyo is managed and operated by the authorized dealer Japan Circuit in collaboration with DJI Japan.